 5) For each dot plot, the triangle marks the mean.
-Which class has the smaller average distance from the mean exam score?
-Or are the average distances from the mean equal?
+Which class has the smaller average distance from the mean equal?
 Why do you think so?

 6) For each dot plot, the triangle marks the mean.
-Which class has the smaller average distance from the mean exam score?
-Or are the average distances from the mean equal?
+Which class has the smaller average distance from the mean equal?
 Why do you think so?